hipdac-lab/SC23-AMRIC/README.md

 # SC23-AMRIC Artifacts

 AMRIC is a novel in-situ lossy compression framework that leverages the HDF5 filter to enhance both I/O efficiency and compression quality for Adaptive Mesh Refinement (AMR) applications.
-AMRIC was implemented into the [AMReX](https://amrex-codes.github.io/amrex/) framework and evaluated on two real-world AMR applications, Nyx and WarpX.
+AMRIC was integrated into the [AMReX](https://amrex-codes.github.io/amrex/) framework and evaluated on two real-world AMR applications, Nyx and WarpX.

 While preparing the artifacts, we executed them on a single node from the Chameleon Cloud, equipped with two Intel Xeon Gold 6242 CPUs and 192 GB of memory (specifically, ```compute_skylake``` configuration).
 We recommend that reviewers also use the Chameleon Cloud for artifact evaluation.